 Each fall NOS holds an orchid plant sale.
 This is the society’s largest fund-raising event of the year.
 In the spring, members divide and repot their orchids at “potting parties” and donate plants to the society for the sale.
 Volunteers care for the orchids all summer.

-Many genera of orchids are available at the sale.
-Cattleyas, dendrobiums, phalaenopsis, vandas, oncidiums and others are available.
-Most are potted, a few are mounted and some are bare-root and need potting.
+Many genera of orchids are available at the sale, cattleyas, dendrobiums, phalaenopsis, vandas, oncidiums and others are available.
 All are healthy plants.
 It is best to get to the sale early for the best choices.
 Other plants may be offered as well.

 Many plants for sale are not in bloom but members of the society are present to offer information about the care and growing habits of the plants.
 Culture sheets about each genus are available at the sale.
 These publications are from the American Orchid Society and explain what each genus needs as far as light, watering, fertilizing and general care.